Medically reviewed by Kristin Hall, FNP

 Rigorous study has shown that spironolactone is a solid solution to combating acne — a solution that requires contacting a healthcare professional or dermatology practitioner and having a discussion.

 However, like all prescription drugs, there are some side effects you should be aware of.
 From mild to wild, they include things like irregular menstruation and breast tenderness, to potential birth defects if it’s taken while you’re pregnant.
+If you are currently using spironolactone, we have a guide on how to safely stop taking spironolactone for acne.

-If you speak with your healthcare provider and decide spironolactone isn’t necessarily right for you, there are plenty of other options they’ll be able to recommend, including antibiotics and retinoids.
+However, If you speak with your healthcare provider and decide spironolactone isn’t necessarily right for you, there are plenty of other options they’ll be able to recommend, including antibiotics and retinoids.